Get Your Home Painted Without DisruptionDecember 11, 2019

 Painting contractors generally pride themselves on utilizing top-quality paint.
-In fact, having high-quality paints used for the work done on your home is one of the many perks of hiring a licensed painting contractor to paint your home.
+In fact, having high-quality paints used for the work done on your home is one of the many perks of hiring a licensed painting contractor.

 A good contractor knows the best paint brands and about the lines within each brand, and they can guide you in choosing the right paint for your project.
 Does the quality of the paint really matter, though?
 Is choosing a top-quality paint actually going to help you in the long run?
 In short, yes.
 High-quality paints help maintain your project’s longevity, improve your project’s final look, and save you money in the long run.

-The longer answer is the quality of the paint will enhance the longevity of a paint job, but great surface preparation is the key to quality.
+The quality of the paint will enhance the longevity of a paint job, but great surface preparation is the key to quality.
 A great paint over a poorly prepared surface is a recipe for failure.
 More on paint surface prep further down below.
 We’ll look at paint quality first.

 Additionally, high-quality paints are often specially formulated to be more durable.
 This means you will be able to wash your walls, live your life, and use your rooms without fear of the paint peeling, chipping, or washing off.
 Some paint brands, such as Sherwin-Williams, back up the longevity of their paint with a lifetime warranty that protects against peeling and blistering.